Organic Rather than the Synthetic Chemical Approach - Why?

 Cornmeal – This natural fungicide is a mild fertilizer and disease fighter that should be used until your soil gets healthy.

 Similarly there are a lot of great choices in liquid fertilizers.
 I strongly recommend a regular foliar spray program.
-You can make your own Garrett Juice – the recipe is shown below.
+You can make your own Garrett Juice or buy a commercial product.